Solid Gold Sun Dancer (Dry)

 With five notable exceptions

-Next, flaxseed, is one of the best plant sources of healthy omega-3 fatty acids.
-Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.
+First, flaxseed and chia seed, are some of the best plant sources of healthy omega-3 fatty acids.
+Provided they’ve first been ground into a meal, flax and chia seeds are also rich in soluble fiber.

 Next, salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.